California, Pennsylvania: History

+The borough has had two notably young mayors—Peter Daley, who was 22 when elected in 1973, and Casey Durdines, who was 20 at his election in 2005.

 Geography

 California is located at 40°3′55″N 79°53′50″W (40.065313, -79.897120).

 According to the United States Census Bureau, the borough has a total area of 11.2 sqmi, of which 11.0 sqmi is land and 0.2 sqmi (1.78%) is water.

 Surrounding and adjacent neighborhoods

 California has seven land borders, including Fallowfield Township to the north, Long Branch and Elco to the northeast, Coal Center to the mideast, West Brownsville to the southeast, Centerville from the south to the west-southwest, and West Pike Run Township to the west.
 Across the Monongahela River in Fayette County, California runs adjacent with Newell and Jefferson Township.